magento/devdocs/src/guides/v2.4/graphql/mutations/update-company-role.md

 You can change or add permissions to the company role using "permissions" attribute.

 {:.bs-callout-warning}
-Pay attention, to add new or change current permissions, you also must transmit the current permissions.
-You must transmit all necessary permissions every time you use the "permissions" attribute.
+Pay attention, to add new or change current permissions, you also must send the current permissions.
+You must send all necessary permissions every time you use the "permissions" attribute.
+The company role permissions are rewrited completely from the "permissions" attribute.

 ## Input attributes